magepages/mpdocs/docs/rma/index.md

   - *Note*:
     - This is a required field, the system will report an error if you leave it blank.
     - Default Name only displays Admin reply under Name = Default Name.
-- **Order Condition**: Admin select the order condition for applying.
+- **Order Condition**: Admin selects the order condition for applying.
 If left blank, the conditions for all orders apply.
 - **RMA Information**:
   - **Reason**: Admin creates reason for RMA.
 You can make multiple reasons.
   - **Solution**: Admin creates solution for RMA.
 You can make multiple solution.